Sigma-vue-internship/easy-interview/README.md

 Platform should consist of this features:
 * Login page
 * Dashboard with quick widgets
-* ADD/Edit/Delete questions with answers by category (OOP, Algorithms, HTML/CSS, JavaScript, and so on)
+* Add/Edit/Delete questions with answers by category (OOP, Algorithms, HTML/CSS, JavaScript, and so on)
-* VIEW list of questions with filters by category
+* View list of questions with filters by category
-* ADD/Edit/View candidate, with interview results (if exist)
+* Add/Edit/View candidate, with interview results (if exist)
-* VIEW list candidates, search, sort, filtering
+* View list candidates, search, sort, filtering
 * **Main feature** - Quiz wizard with questions/answers list (Must to have progress bar, count of correct/incorrect answers, reference to candidate, results saving).
 * Quiz result after interview by each candidates and list of correct/uncorrect answers for rating and evaluation
-* ADD/Edit Reviews about candidate
+* Add/Edit candidate reviews

 ## Main stack: